rdhadda/QuizKombat/README.md

 4. When testing for responsiveness I discovered the brick wall background image wasn't appearing on the whole screen and there were white spaces.
 I initially had the background image set to no-repeat, after I removed no-repeat the image displayed across the whole screen.

+5. Upon deploying QuizKombat to github pages, the redirection to score.html wasn't working properly.
+I altered the redirection address to "https://rdhadda.github.io/QuizKombat/score.html" rather than "/score.html" and the redirection issue was resolved.

 ### Known Bugs

 1. Occasionally, once the player has finished the game, their score isn't displayed on the score.html page.
 I'm not quite sure as to why this happening.
 I'm hoping to resolve this once my knowledge increases throughout the course.